 From Fillungo, you get almost everywhere in the town center: if weather is good, a nice walk will lead you to the discovery of Lucca's most charming spots and places you can’t absolutely miss, including Piazza dell’Anfiteatro or the Amphitheatre Square, a true jewel from Roman times.

-Coming out from the amphitheater, you may walk toward the famous Torre Guinigi standing nearby — the one you may have already noticed because of the trees at the very top.
+Coming out from the amphitheater, walk toward the famous Torre Guinigi standing tall nearby — the one you may have already noticed because of the trees at the very top.

-Although it stands out over other city center buildings, you can't use it as a point of reference since all the narrow streets here are surrounded by historic buildings (which are home to antique shops, of traditional arts and crafts) often limit your general view.
-If you don’t have enough time on your one day tour, you might not climb to the top of the tower but it is an interesting sight to see.
-The roof garden is a popular attraction and was built when the Guinigi family sought to create a garden as symbol of the town's rebirth while under their control.
+Although it stands out over other city center buildings, you can't use it as a point of reference since all the narrow streets here are surrounded by historic buildings (which are home to antique shops, traditional arts and crafts) often limit your general view.
+If you don’t have enough time on your day tour, you might not climb to the top of the tower but it is an interesting sight to see in any case from below.
+The roof garden is a popular attraction and was built when the Guinigi family created a garden as a symbol of the town's rebirth while under their control.

 Napoleon, Palazzo Mansi and Buccellato

-A short break in Piazza Napoleone - commonly known as Piazza Grande - before leaving the center could be a nice idea.
+A short break in Piazza Napoleone - commonly known as Piazza Grande - before leaving the center is a nice idea.
 This is especially true during Christmas time: if you love skating, you should try skating around the ice rink set up for the entertainment of children and grown-ups alike!
-This square has always been a point of reference for Lucca's inhabitants, its name comes from the restructuring efforts that Elisa Bonaparte ordered to pay homage to her brother Napoleon.
+This square has always been a point of reference for Lucca's inhabitants, its name comes from the restructuring efforts that Elisa Bonaparte ordered to pay homage to her brother, Napoleon.

-If you are fond of museums, I strongly suggest you visit the National Art Gallery situated in the seventeenth-century Palazzo Mansi, where you’ll find renowned Italian artists works, especially from the Renaissance period.
+If you like museums, I recommend you visit the National Art Gallery situated in the seventeenth-century Palazzo Mansi, where you’ll find renowned Italian artists works, especially from the Renaissance period.